arassec/igor/README.md

 > *Terry Pratchett, Making Money*

 Igor is a tool for managing 'continuous workarounds'.
-Its aim is to provide an easy to use, reliable place where you can put all those dirty little workarounds, which would otherwise be solved by scattered scripts or code fragments across your applications and services.
+It provides an easy to use, reliable place where you can put all those dirty little workarounds, which would otherwise be solved by scattered scripts or code fragments across your applications and services.

 Keep your applications clean and let your igor do the dirty work.